Meslekov/DigitalisationManager/README.md

 1. Clone the repository
 2. Open the solution in Visual Studio
 3. Configure the connection string in `appsettings.json`
-4. Apply migrations
+4. Apply migrations -> Update-Database
 5. Run the application

-### Package Manager Console

-Update-Database

 ## How to Run